-These ingredients include the one above, are meant for use by experts with both the resources and expertise to safely make hand sanitizers.
+These ingredients, including the one above, are meant for use by experts with both the resources and expertise to make hand sanitizers safely.

-These hand sanitizers are only suggested in an extreme situation when you are unable to wash hands for the near future.
+These hand sanitizers are only suggested in an extreme situation when you cannot wash your hands shortly.

 Improper proportions of ingredients can lead to: